banisterious/obsidian-custom-selected-word-count/docs/SPECIFICATION.md

   - **All straight and curly quotation marks (single and double) are stripped.**
   - **All emojis and other non-alphanumeric symbols are stripped.**
   - Each match counts as one word.
+- **Advanced Regex (Expert Only):**
+  - Users may enable a setting to define their own custom regex pattern for word detection.
+  - The custom pattern is used in place of the default for all word counting.
+  - The settings UI provides a test area for custom regex, showing live matches and word count.
+  - "Reset to Default Regex" and "Reset Test" buttons are provided for safe experimentation.
+  - Helper texts explain the feature and warn about potential pitfalls.

 ### 3.2.
 User Interface